gokmax/.vim/README.md

    * The right part is the main environment that we works.
 The color style of the code is using the ranbom-scheme which is my favorite one.

-   * At the bottom of the right part these is some external information which can remind us where we are when typing and what it is the time.
+   * At the bottom of the right part there is some external information which can remind us where we are when typing and what it is the time.

-   * The ":!" can help you to go back to the terminal temporary.
+   * The ":!" can help you to go back to the terminal temporarily

 ###Shortcuts:
    * 'Ctrl + h/j/k/l' to change you cursor between the different parts.